wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/Tickets/guides/Introduction.md

 - Access and update the tickets for an event.
 - Check in tickets, and delete ticket check-ins.

+## Before you begin

+It’s important to note the following points before starting to code:

-To use the Tickets API,
+- To use the Tickets API, import `{ tickets }` from `'wix-events.v2'`:
-import `tickets` from wix-events.v2:

 ```js
 import { tickets } from 'wix-events.v2';